-As of December 31, 2015, our aggregate funding received from Treasury under the Purchase Agreement was \$71.3 billion.
+As of September 30, 2012, our aggregate funding received from Treasury under the Purchase Agreement was \$71.3 billion.
 This aggregate funding amount does not include the initial \$1.0 billion liquidation preference of senior preferred stock that we issued to Treasury in September 2008 as an initial commitment fee and for which no cash was received.

-The Purchase Agreement requires Treasury, upon request of the Conservator, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles).
 The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
 The Purchase Agreement contains covenants that significantly restrict our operations.